What Are Phrasal Verbs? (with Examples)

 - He looked up my address on the National Voter Register.
 (This is the inseparable way.)

-Is the Accompanying Word a Particle or a Preposition?A phrasal verb is a single verb made up of more than one word.
-A phrasal verb is made up of a verb and an accompanying word (or words).
-The accompanying word (or words) is classified as either a preposition or a particle.
+Is the Accompanying Word a Particle or a Preposition?A phrasal verb is made up of a verb and an accompanying word (or words).
+The accompanying word (or words) is classified as either a preposition or a particle. ("Particle" just means "nothing in particular."
+The particles in phrasal verbs are often classified as adverbs, but this description is widely contested...and with good reason.
+The particle of a phrasal verb doesn't tell us how, when, where, or why the action of the verb is being carried out.
+It changes the verb's meaning.
+That doesn't sound very adverb-like.)

 When the accompanying word introduces a prepositional phrase, it is classified as a preposition.
 If it does not, it is classified as a particle.
-For example (phrasal verbs shaded):
+For example:

 - She takes after her mother.
 (In this example, the prepositional phrase is after her mother.
 The word after is a preposition.)